sonatype/docker-nexus/README.md

 logs, and storage.
 This directory needs to be writable by the Nexus process, which runs as UID 200.

-* Three environment variables can be used to control the JVM.
+* Four environment variables can be used to control the JVM arguments

+  * `CONTEXT_PATH`, passed as -Dnexus-webapp-context-path.
+This is used to define the URL which Nexus is accessed.
   * `MAX_HEAP`, passed as -Xmx.
 Defaults to `1g`.
   * `MIN_HEAP`, passed as -Xms.
 Defaults to `256m`.
   * `JAVA_OPTS`.
 Additional options can be passed to the JVM via this variable.